Transformations of High-Level Synthesis Codes for High-Performance Computing: End-to-End Examples

 \subsection{N-Body Code}

-Finally, we optimize an N-body code in 3 dimensions, using single precision floating point types and iterate over $\SI{16128}{}$ bodies.
-Since Vivado~HLS does not allow memory accesses of a width that is not a power of two, memory extraction was included in the first stage, to support 3-vectors of velocity.
-We performed the following transformations: \begin{enumerate}[leftmargin=*] \item We extract the memory accesses [\seclink{memory_access_extraction}] and read wide 512-bit vectors~[\seclink{memory_oversubscription}], converting these into the appropriate vector sizes ($\SI{96}{\bit}$ for velocities, $\SI{128}{\bit}$ for combined position and mass). \item The loop-carried dependency on the acceleration accumulation is solved by applying tiled accumulation interleaving~[\seclink{nested_accumulation_interleaving}], pipelining across $L$ different resident particles. \item To scale up the performance, we further multiply the number of resident particles, this time replicating~[\seclink{replication}] compute through unrolling of an outer loop into $P$ parallel processing element arranged in a systolic array architecture.
-Each element holds $L$ resident particles, and interacting particles are streamed~[\seclink{streaming}] through the PEs. \end{enumerate} The second stage gains a factor of $7\times$ corresponding to the latency of the interleaved accumulation, then by a factor of $39\times$ from replicated units across the chip.
+Finally, we show an N-body code in 3 dimensions, using single precision floating point types and iterating over $\SI{16128}{}$ bodies.
+Since Vivado~HLS does not allow memory accesses of a width that is not a power of two, memory extraction~[\seclink{memory_access_extraction}] and buffering~[\seclink{memory_buffering}] was included in the first stage, to support 3-vectors of velocity.
+We then performed the following transformations: \begin{enumerate}[leftmargin=*] \item The loop-carried dependency on the acceleration accumulation is resolved by applying tiled accumulation interleaving~[\seclink{nested_accumulation_interleaving}], pipelining across $T{\geq}L_+$ different resident particles applied to particles streamed in. \item To scale up the performance, we further multiply the number of resident particles, this time replicating compute through vertical unrolling~[\seclink{replication}] of the outer loop into $P$ parallel processing element arranged in a systolic array.
+Each element holds $T$ resident particles, and particles are streamed~[\seclink{dataflow}] through the PEs. \end{enumerate} The second stage gains a factor of $4\times$ corresponding to the latency of the interleaved accumulation, followed by a factor of $42\times$ from unrolling units across the chip. $T{\geq}L_+$ can be used to regulate the arithmetic intensity of the kernel.
+The bandwidth requirements can be reduced further by storing more resident particles on the chip, scaling up to the full fast memory usage of the FPGA\@.
+The tiled accumulation interleaving transformation thus enables not just pipelining of the compute, but also minimization of I/O. The optimized implementation is available on github\footnote{ \url{https://github.com/spcl/nbody_hls}}.

 These examples demonstrate the impact of different transformations on a reconfigurable hardware platform.
-In particular, enabling pipelining, regularizing memory accesses, and replication are shown to be central components of scalable hardware architectures.
+In particular, enabling pipelining, regularizing memory accesses, and vertical unrolling are shown to be central components of scalable hardware architectures.
+The dramatic speedups over naive codes also emphasize that HLS tools do not yield competitive performance out of the box, making it critical to perform further transformations.
+For additional examples of optimizing HLS codes, we refer to the numerous works applying HLS optimizations listed below.